zjunlp/DeepKE/example/llm/InstructKGC/README.md

 1. We use the [THUDM/chatglm-6b](https://huggingface.co/THUDM/chatglm-6b) model for ChatGLM.
 2. We use the default `alpaca` template for the `prompt_template_name`.
 Please refer to `templates/alpaca.json` for more details.
 3. Due to unsatisfactory performance with 8-bit quantization, we did not apply quantization to the ChatGLM model.
+4. `max_memory_MB` (default 80000) specifies the GPU memory size.
+You need to specify it according to your own GPU capacity.
-4. We have successfully run the ChatGLM-LoRA fine-tuning code on an `RTX3090` GPU.
+5. We have successfully run the ChatGLM-LoRA fine-tuning code on an `RTX3090` GPU.

 The corresponding script can be found at `scripts/fine_chatglm.bash`.